Axiata’s Link Net Considering Sale of Stake in Indonesia Fiber Business

 As part of a non-binding deal in December, Link Net agreed to transfer its fixed broadband business to Indonesian mobile operator PT XL Axiata.

 Link Net has a market value of about 3.5 trillion rupiah ($224 million).
 Its share price has fallen 43% over the past 12 months.
-XL Axiata is up 0.4% over the same period and Axiata Group has dropped 16%.
+XL Axiata rose 2.5% Monday.

 --With assistance from Fathiya Dahrul.